Skip to content

 ASCOTA Color Correction Application

-A local web application for batch color correction with intelligent clustering.
-Process multiple contexts simultaneously, cluster images by lighting conditions, apply corrections per cluster, and export corrected images at multiple resolutions.
+Local web application for batch color correction with clustering.
+Process multiple contexts, group images by lighting condition, apply cluster-level or per-image corrections, and export corrected outputs at multiple resolutions.

 Features

-• Intelligent Clustering: Automatically groups images by lighting conditions using corner analysis
+• Lighting-based clustering: Automatically groups images by corner-derived lighting features.

-• Drag & Drop: Move images between clusters for fine-tuned control
+• Drag & drop cluster curation: Move images between clusters and undo recent clustering edits.

-• Manual Controls: Fine-tune temperature, tint, exposure, contrast, saturation, and RGB gains
+• Cluster and image-level corrections: Auto-correct or manually tune temperature, tint, exposure, contrast, saturation, and RGB gains.

 Architecture

-• Backend: FastAPI (Python) - handles image processing, clustering, and export
+• Backend: FastAPI (Python) for session control, clustering, previews, reference images, and export.

-• Frontend: React + Vite + Chakra UI - clean, responsive interface
+• Frontend: React + Vite + Chakra UI.

 Project Structure